tkareine/chnode/README.md

 package if the `PATH` environment variable includes the path to the former before the path to the latter.

-Currently, `chnode` always adds the installation directory of the selected Node.js version (`chnode NODE_VERSION`) to the beginning of `PATH`.
-Behavior could be improved by having `chnode` to preserve the location of the path to the currently selected Node.js in `PATH` when the user changes selection; this isn't implemented at present.
-Regardless of the improvement, the user would still need to add the npm prefix path (see the previous section) to `PATH` after using `chnode NODE_VERSION` the first time.
+After selecting a Node.js version with `chnode NODE_VERSION` (see the Usage section below), `chnode` adds the installation directory of the selected Node.js version to the beginning of `PATH`.
+Later invocations of `chnode NODE_VERSION` will change the installation directory of the selected Node.js version in `PATH` in place.
+Nevertheless, the user would still need to append the npm prefix path (see the previous section) to `PATH` after using `chnode NODE_VERSION` the first time.

 To guarantee that the `npm` and `npx` commands of the npm package shipped with Node.js won't interfere with the commands from the globally